Samuel Fosso: African Spirits

 In 2008, he unveiled one of his most celebrated works, “African Spirits”.
 Fosso's theatrical self portraits pay tribute to fourteen political, intellectual, and cultural figures from Pan-African historical movements and the U.S. Civil Rights Movement.
 The photographs are made of gelatin silver print mounted on dibond and sized 162.8 by 122 centimeters.
 Fosso unveiled African Spirits during the election of the first black president, Barack Obama.
 This was an important landmark in U.S. History, further expanding Fosso's message of black empowerment and the celebration of black history.

 Influenced by his Igbo heritage and Igbo performance traditions of masquerade and body art, Fosso utilizes the concept of the “living dead” in African Spirits, the idea that the spirit of those before us remain close to the living.

 In an article from African contemporary publisher Revue Noire, editor Simon Njami reflects upon African Spirits, “Fosso has disappeared entirely… The bodies that we see represented are no longer his but those of people he impersonates.”
 For example, in his portrait of Angela Davis, Fosso is costumed in Davis' iconic afro hairstyle and fashion transforming himself into a 1970s political activist.
 This concept of theatrical mimicry gives empowerment to the people he embodies and the ideals they stood for.

 Fosso was inspired by photographs of Even Arnold and Malcolm X, mimicking their portraits in great detail and transforming into the icons of black history.
 In his photographs is the recurring theme of storytelling, the performative impersonation of another person or idea.
 Through storytelling, Fosso is empowering and reclaiming the identity of himself, his subject, and his audience.

-Steve Nelson comments on the glamorous and nostalgic theme Fosso adopts after African Independence, the Civil Rights Movement and the rise of Black Nationalism in the 1960s and 1970s.
+Steven Nelson comments on the glamorous and nostalgic theme Fosso adopts after African Independence, the Civil Rights Movement and the rise of Black Nationalism in the 1960s and 1970s.
 “African Spirits points to an exploration of Pan-Africanist identity grounded in the political ideals of the 1960s, which stressed a shared politics of struggle for black people worldwide.”
 Fosso's famous self portraits celebrate and challenge concepts of Pan-African identity.